dinglefdangle/telescoping_series/README.md

 # telescoping-series
-Classes for manipulating series / sequences using sympy
+Classes for identifying telescoping series with sympy.